devzendo/transputer-emulator/README.md

   (see IServer/client-examples/hello-world-iserver).
 * Release for macOS is upgraded from El Capitan to Mojave.
 Untested on Catalina.
 * IServer -df (full debug) now enables all parts of the debug output.
-* Successfully runs hello3.asm !
+* Successfully runs hello.asm !
 * IServer now supports FPuts.

 0.0.1 First Release